GStreamer/gstreamer/markdown/design/miniobject.md

 # GstMiniObject

-This document describes the design of the miniobject base class.
+This document describes the design of the `GstMiniObject` base class.

-The miniobject abstract base class is used to construct lightweight refcounted and boxed types that are frequently created and destroyed.
+The `GstMiniObject` abstract base class is used to construct lightweight, refcounted and boxed types that are frequently created and destroyed.

 ## Requirements